Architecture

 self understanding

 Introspection.
 Who am I?
-What patterns do I notice in myself?
+What patterns emerge across 4,000 days?

 autonomy